Estimated reading time: 11 minutes

 What’s to be envious about having debt?
 Nothing.

-You may even find jealousy in your relationships but that just means someone has to build up confidence in themselves and just trust love.
+You may even find jealousy in your relationships, which means someone must build up confidence and trust in love.

 Envy in love is not a good place to be because money and love can cause problems if the two people in the relationship are not on the same page.

-If the male believes he is unsuccessful or that he should be making more money than his partner it could cause problems.
+If the male believes he is unsuccessful or should be making more money than his partner, it could cause problems.

-If you are not happy with your career in the first place this may cause problems in a relationship because one is so focused on getting a job rather than the relationship.
+If you are unhappy with your career in the first place, this may cause problems in a relationship because one is so focused on getting a job rather than the relationship.

 Some people can’t be happy in love until they are happy in a career.

-It’s just the way they are wired and sometimes letting go of these relationships might be the best thing for both of you unless you can weather the storm together.
+It’s just how they are wired, and sometimes letting go of these relationships might be the best thing for both of you unless you can weather the storm together.